fabricioaf/Tese-HellenGeremias/README.md

 # Tese-HellenGeremias

-This repository contains R codes elaborated for the analysis presented in my thesis entitled "Machine Learning for predictive health analyzes: challenges and perspectives" (under development).
+This repository contains R codes elaborated for the analyzes presented in my thesis entitled "Machine Learning for predictive health analyzes: challenges and perspectives" (under development).

 1) The first article is a tutorial for the use of ML in health research, using as example the prediction of death up to 5 years